-- Include international students only in the category "Nonresident aliens." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. кероп аз your institution reports to IPEDS: persons who are Hispanic should be reported only on the - Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races ' •
+- Include international students only in the category "Nonresident aliens." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. кероп аз your institution reports to IPEDS: persons who are Hispanic should be reported only on the - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races "

-Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)
+linder "Two or more races " Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

 Nonresident aliens 74 626 816

 Hispanic/Latino 94 372 383

 Black or African American, non-Hispanic 33 172 172

 White, non-Hispanic 484 1,767 1,812

 American Indian or Alaska Native, non-Hispanic 4 13 14

 Asian, non-Hispanic 20 71 75

-Native Hawaiian or other Pacific Islander, non- Hispanic 1 6 6
+Native Hawaiian or other Pacific Islander, non-

+Hispanic 1 6 6

 Two or more races, non-Hispanic 28 103 105

 Race and/or ethnicity unknown 18 89 113

 TOTAL 756 3,219 3,496